PPBDS/tutorial.helpers/vignettes/instructions.md

 This code assumes that you are located in the same directory as the `tutorial.Rmd` file.
 You only run those commands once, and then you comment them out because you don't want them re-run each time the tutorial is created.
 The `read_rds()` call is never commented out because we always need the `median_age` object.

-When designing tutorials which use objects like `median_age`, we generally write two Exercise code chunks.
+When designing tutorials which use objects like `median_age`, we generally write two exercise code chunks.
 The first has the student run the same code as that which we used to create the object ourselves.
 This won't work if the student is not connected to the web but, with luck, in that case they will get a sensible error message.
 The second question informs the students that we have, behind the scenes, assigned the result of the function to an R object.
 We then ask the student to just print out that object.
 We don't have them do the assignment themselves, not least because we don't like questions which don't generate any output.

 We use a similar approach with models which can take awhile to fit.
 Example: